 6 Day Inn Tour

-We’re excited to bring you this new tour developed by one of our guides, Cy.
-Raised in Kentucky bluegrass country, she designed a beautiful tour for us with lots of rolling hills on quiet country back roads.
+We’re excited to bring back this tour developed by one of our guides, Cy.
+Raised in Kentucky bluegrass country, she created a beautiful tour for us with sweet rolling hills on quiet country back roads.
 Horse farms, an arts and crafts center, a historic Shaker settlement, and gorgeous cycling make this a trip you won’t want to miss!

 5 nights lodging, 5 breakfasts, 4 picnic and sack lunches, 4 dinners, snacks, cue sheets, van support and trained guides.

 $195 for Specialized women-specific road or hybrid bicycle. $295 for an electric-assist e-bike.